 By train: London – Paris – Barcelona – Málaga: c.
 28 hours.
 Contact us for more information.

-air travel (economy class) with Iberia Airlines and British Airways (Airbus 319 & 320); travel by private coach; accommodation as described below; breakfasts, 5 lunches and 4 dinners (including 1 light lunch) with water, wine or beer, soft drinks and tea or coffee; all admissions; all tips for waiters, drivers and guides; all taxes; the services of the lecturer, tour manager and local guides.
+Air travel (economy class) with British Airways (Airbus 319 & 320); travel by private coach; accommodation as described below; breakfasts, 5 lunches and 4 dinners (including 1 light lunch) with water, wine or beer, soft drinks and tea or coffee; all admissions; all tips for waiters, drivers and guides; all taxes; the services of the lecturer, tour manager and local guides.

 Hotel Molina Lario, Málaga: functional, comfortable 4-star hotel in the centre.
 Parador de Úbeda: 4-star Parador in a Renaissance palace on the most handsome square in town; comfortable rooms, traditionally furnished.
 Hotel Las Casas de la Judería, Seville: charming 4-star hotel in the Barrio Sta Cruz created from several contiguous buildings connected by open-air patios.
 Single rooms are doubles for sole use throughout.

 There is quite a lot of walking over uneven ground and up and down hill (as well as an optional countryside walk) and some days involve a lot of driving.
 Average distance by coach per day: 100 miles.
 Dinners tend to be at 8.30 or 9.00pm in Spain, so you might get to bed later than you would usually.

 Before booking, please refer to the FCDO website to ensure you are happy with the travel advice for the destination(s) you are visiting.